-To overcome this lack of incentive, the Commission has decided make a draft Rule to require the AER to consider improving the incentives for DNSPs to consider ways of more efficiently connecting embedded generators under the DMIS framework.
+To overcome this lack of incentive, the Commission has decided make a Rule to require the AER, in developing and implementing a DMIS, to consider improving the incentives for DNSPs to consider ways of more efficiently connecting embedded generators.
 The Commission considers that this potential for expanding the scope of the DMIS will be the most practical and effective way of encouraging DNSPs to consider more innovative and cost effective ways of connecting embedded generators to distribution networks.

-3.2 Draft Rule
+3.2 Assessment of Rule

-The draft Rule expands the objective of DMIS under clause 6.6.3(a) to include incentives for DNSPs to efficiently connect embedded generators.
-Furthermore, the draft Rule expands the existing factors that the AER is required to have regard to, in designing and implementing the DMIS under clause 6.6.3(b) to include as clause 6.6.3(b)(6) incentives for DNSPs to adopt or implement efficient embedded generator connections.
+The Rule as made expands the objective of DMIS under clause 6.6.3(a) to include incentives for DNSPs to efficiently connect embedded generators.
+Furthermore, the Rule as made expands the existing factors that the AER is required to have regard to, in designing and implementing the DMIS under clause 6.6.3(b) to include as clause 6.6.3(b)(6) incentives for DNSPs to adopt or implement efficient embedded generator connections.

-The draft Rule amends the title of DMIS in the heading of clause 6.6.3 to "Demand management and embedded generation incentive scheme".
+The Rule as made amends the title of DMIS in the heading of clause 6.6.3 to "Demand management and embedded generation incentive scheme".
 Some further consequential changes have been made in clauses 6.3.2(a)(3), 6.4.3(a)(5), 6.4.3(b)(5), 6.6.3(b), 6.6.3(b)(4), 6.8.1(b)(4), 6.12.1(9) and S6.1.3(5) to amend references to the scheme as a result of the title change.
+These are reflected in the Rule as made.

-The draft Rule retains the definition for DMIS as this definition is used in the transitional Chapter 6 found in Chapter 11 of the Rules.
+The Rule as made retains the definition for DMIS as this definition is used in the transitional Chapter 6 provisions found in Chapter 11 of the Rules.
 Other minor drafting amendments reflect the Commission's current drafting approach, including the use of local definitions (being those definitions only used within a Chapter or part of the Rules).